Pierce01/MinecraftLauncher-core/README.md

 | `options.proxy.port`     | String | Port of the host proxy, will default to `8080` if not entered.                            | False    |
 | `options.proxy.username` | String | Username for the proxy.                                                                   | False    |
 | `options.proxy.password` | String | Password for the proxy.                                                                   | False    |

+##### Note
+If you are loading up a client outside of vanilla Minecraft and Forge (Optifine for an example), you'll need to download the needed files yourself.

 #### launcher.authenticator Functions